peterwilli/lemmemovetolemmy/README.md

 Easily move your own posts from any subreddit to any Lemmy community!

+## ⚠️ Word of warning ⚠️

+Be careful when using this tool in communities that aren't running on your own instance, some communities like Beehaw will get you banned for spamming.
+Even if the community or instance is meant for archiving, always ask the mods for permission first!

+I used this tool on my own instance to archive my dream content, which meant that nobody was going to stop me.

+Thanks to [@mifuyne@beehaw.org](https://lemmy.emerald.show/comment/3871) for bringing this to my attention!

 ## How it works

 We call the Reddit API to fetch any post made by a given username (you) and then call the Lemmy instance API in question to repost the post on Lemmy.